sisteming/mongodb-swarm/demo/README.md

 This file contains the following definitions:

-**ports**: ports mapping HOST:CONTAINER for the automation agent and the mongod process.
+**ports**: ports mapping HOST:CONTAINER for the mongod process.
 The ports on the host should be all different to avoid multiple containers trying to map on the same port on a single host.

     ports:
-      - 27001:27000
-      - 27027:27027
+      - 27027:27017

  **volumes**: Data volume mapping HOST:container.
 Each container will use the /data/ directory for its mongod process.
 This directory will then be mounted on the host as the /mnt/data/rs1.
 The mount directory on the host should ideally: